bernoussama/ipou/README.md

 ### Current Limitations

-- No encryption or authentication
 - IPv4 only
+- Static peer configuration (no dynamic discovery)
 - Basic error handling
 - No rate limiting or DoS protection